 - The Working Time Regulations.

-Absence management is more than just keeping records of when a person is absent and how much they should be paid.
-You will need to ensure that all related areas of law are considered when it comes to absence.
+Absence management is more than just keeping records of when a person is absent and how much they get paid.
+Moreover, you will need to ensure that you are considering all related areas of law when it comes to absence.
 For example, the working time regulations determine how long staff can work, while the Equality Act sets out how staff must be treated equally.
-A member of staff with a disability may need additional time off work, for example.
+In particular, a member of staff with a disability may need additional time off work.
+Ultimately, these are the responsibilities you have to manage when it comes to an employee’s leave of absence.

 Employees may need to take a leave of absence for a number of valid reasons, including